Update: I’ve revised the info here to reflect gear options from mid 2021.

 - Capable of capturing realistic, evocative sound – I love vivid recordings that transport listeners with sound alone.
 I choose my gear so that it will colour the sound as little as possible while producing rich recordings.

-I use the Neumann RSM-191 microphone.
+I’ll also mention what I used previously too: the Neumann RSM-191 microphone.
 I first heard a recording from its predecessor, the RSM-190, and the quality of the sound blew my boots off.